A Treasured Part of the Minnesota Orchestra

 2021 Concerto Competition

-Dates for YPSCA’s 64th Annual Concerto Competition have been announced.
-The Preliminary Round will be held on Saturday, March 6, 2021 at the Saint Paul Conservatory of Music, 1524 Summit Avenue, Saint Paul, Minnesota.
-The Final Round will be held at Orchestra Hall on Saturday, March 20, 2021.
-Additional details, the application and guidelines for students can be found here.
+Applications are now CLOSED for our 64th Annual Concerto Competition.
+The Preliminary Round will be held on March 6, 2021 and the Finals on March 20, 2021.
+Additional details can be found here.

 17-year-old violinist Catherine Carson gives a superb Sibelius performance to win YPSCA's 2020 Concerto Competition.
 She will perform with the Minnesota Orchestra in Young People’s Concerts in March 2021.
 For more information about the Competition, click here.